PYTHON-LOVER-SAMEER/MISS-KHUSHI/README.md

 A modular Telegram Python bot running on python3 with a sqlalchemy database.

-Originally a SaitamaRobot fork, Thunder Bot evolved further and was built to be more robust.
+Originally a SaitamaRobot fork, Revenge Bot evolved further and was built to be more robust.

 In support group you can ask for help, discover/request new features, report bugs, and stay in the loop whenever a new update is available.